OffchainLabs/arbitrum-classic/docs/ArbOS_Formats.md

 - option payload length (64-bit uint)
 - option payload

-At present, no options are supported.
+At present. the following options are supported:

+- [Option 0 is currently unused]
+- [Option 1 is currently unused]
+- Option 2: set charging parameters:
+  - speed limit per second (uint);
+  - L1 gas per L2 tx (uint);
+  - ArbGas per L2 tx (uint);
+  - L1 gas per L2 calldata unit (uint) [a non-zero calldata byte is 16 units; a zero calldata byte is 4 units];
+  - ArbGas per L2 calldata unit (uint);
+  - L1 gas per storage unit allocated (uint);
+  - ratio of L1 gas price to base ArbGas price;
+  - network fee recipient (address encoded as uint);
+  - congestion fee recipient (address encoded as uint)
+- Option 3: set default aggregator
+  - Default aggregator address (address encoded as uint)

+All other options are ignored at present.

 ##### Message type 5: buddy contract creation

-This message type is initiated by a call from an L1 contract to the EthBridge.
-The EthBridge must check that the call came from a contract, and reject it otherwise.

-This message type allows an L1 contract to deploy an L2 contract at an L2 address that is equal to the contract's L1 address.
-This L2 deploy will be exactly like any ordinary L2 deploy, except for how the address of the deployed L2 contract is determined.
+[This is no longer supported.]

+##### Message type 6: end of Arbitrum block

+A message of this type directs ArbOS to end the current Arbitrum block and start a new one.
+All integer or address fields (other than the message type) should be zero, and the buffer should be empty.

+**Message type 7: L2 transaction funded by L1**

+This message type encodes an L2 transaction that is funded by calldata provided at L1.
+The type-specific data must be the same as an L2 message of subtype 0 or 1.

+**Message type 8: Rollup protocol event**

+[This is not yet documented.]

+**Message type 9: Send tx to retry buffer**

+This message type encodes and delivers an L2 transaction; if gas is provided, it will be executed immediately.
+If no gas is provided or the execution reverts, it will be placed in the L2 retry buffer.

 Type-specific data:

-- maximum ArbGas to use (uint)
+- destination address (address encoded as uint)
-- ArbGas price bid, in wei (uint)
+- callvalue, in wei (uint)
-- Eth payment, in wei (uint)
+- L1-to-L2 deposit, in wei (uint)
-- constructor code and data, encoded per Ethereum ABI (bytes)

-##### Message type 6: reserved

-This message type is reserved for internal use by ArbOS.
-It should never appear in the inbox.

-##### Message type 7: Eth deposit transaction
+- maximum submission cost (uint)
+- credit-back address (address encoded as uint)
+- beneficiary (address encoded as uint)
+- max gas for immediate redemption request (uint) [if zero, don't try to redeem immediately]
+- gas price for immediate redemption request (uint)
+- calldata size (uint)
+- calldata

-This message type first transfers the given amount of Eth to the sender's account.
-Then it executes the given transaction.
+If this message is properly formatted, the L1-to-L2 deposit amount will be credited to the sender's L2 ETH account.

-Type-specific data:

-- Unsigned Transaction or Contract transaction as defined in the L2 message section below
+Then, if the caller's L2 balance (after the L1-to-L2 deposit has occurred) is at least callvalue+maximumSubmissionCost, the transaction will proceed.

+- _callvalue+maximumSubmissionCost_ will be deducted from the caller's L2 ETH account,
+- _currentSubmissionCost_ will be collected by ArbOS as a submission fee,
+- _maximumSubmissionCost-currentSubmissionCost_ will be credited to the creditBack address's L2 account,
+- a retryable tx will be created and held in ArbOS's buffer, containing _callvalue_, with the specified beneficiary [if the retryable tx times out or is canceled by the beneficiary, the callvalue will be refunded to the beneficiary]
+- ArbOS will emit a transaction receipt reporting success, with 32 bytes of return data: a transaction ID for the retryable tx (uint) which will be equal to keccak256(submissionID, uint(0) ), where submissionID is the requestID of this message
+- if "the max gas for immediate redemption request" field is non-zero, and the sender has at least (maxgas x gasprice) in its ETH account, then
+  - (maxgas x gasprice) is transferred from the sender's ETH account to the credit-back address's ETH account,
+  - a transaction is immediately created, as if the sender had called RetryableTx.redeem(retryableTxId), with callvalue 0 and the specified maxgas and gasprice, and with transaction ID keccak256(submissionID, uint(1)).
+The credit-back address pays for the transaction's gas.

+Otherwise, ArbOS will emit a transaction receipt reporting a failure code, with no return data.

+**Message type 10: L2 batch, out-of-band processing for gas estimation**

+This message type can't be sent to the chain but is only used by Arbitrum nodes to estimate gas usage of submitted transactions.

+The type-specific data consists of:

+- 3 (byte)
+- aggregator address (address encoded as uint)
+- limit on computation ArbGas (uint)
+- an L2 message of subtype 7

+This executes the enclosed L2 message, with the following deviations from the normal semantics.

+- The aggregator address specified in the message is considered to be the aggregator that submitted this message.
+- The transaction signature on the L2 message is ignored, and the enclosed transaction is treated as if it carried a valid signature by the sender of this L1 message.
+- The ArbGas used for computation will be limited by the supplied limit.
+(The supplied limit will be ignored if it is larger than the ordinary limit that applies to all transactions.)

 ## L2 messages

 As noted above, an L2 message is one type of incoming message that can be put into an L2 chain's inbox.
 The purpose of an L2 message is to convey information, typically a transaction request, to ArbOS.
-The EthBridge does not examine or interpret the contents of an L2 message.
+Except where specified here, the EthBridge does not examine or interpret the contents of an L2 message.

 An L2 message consists of: